nwon24/nlp/nlp.md

 different models started overfitting at different epochs).
 Accuracy scores, F1 scores, and confusion matrices of the results follow.

+**Update: The transformer proved too much even for the GPU with 30000 samples.
+The accuracy listed in the table is from the week 7 results---and no F1 score or confusion matrix was created for it because it was before I learnt about them!
+The accuracy is approximate because I ran out of computing resources and had to abort the training/testing.**

 |Classifier|Accuracy|F1-Score|
 |----------|--------|--------|
 |Logistic regression|85.73|86.22|